 KCMO Reopening Guidelines

-Beginning May 31, 2020, the latest version of Mayor Lucas’s emergency order allows for certain business activities to resume in Kansas City, Missouri, while ensuring necessary public heath measures remain in place.
-The order will remain in effect until at least July 5, 2020.
+The order will remain in effect until at least July 12, 2020.
 The order will be evaluated on an ongoing basis and may be modified as circumstances change, based on guidance from public health officials and other medical experts.

-All Kansas Citians are encouraged to continue limiting non-essential outings, as well as wearing masks while in public and maintaining social distancing.
+All Kansas Citians are encouraged to continue limiting non-essential outings, maintaining social distancing while in public and wearing masks outdoors when they are unable to maintain six feet of distance from others.

-Many restaurants have reinstated dine-in services in accordance with new 50-percent occupancy guidelines, while others maintain curbside pickup and to-go ordering options.
+Many restaurants have reinstated dine-in services while following City guidance on safely reopening, while others maintain curbside pickup and to-go ordering options.
 Consult directly with these establishments regarding updates to hours and availability.

 Several area attractions have begun to reopen with preventative measures and safety protocols in place.
 Consult directly with area attractions regarding updates to hours and availability.